-Even one person reaching the point of giving up all hope is too many.
-So it is alarming that we seem to be facing a hopelessness epidemic.
-Our loving Creator recognizes the problems and offers the solid solutions—and real hope!
+Even one person giving up all hope is too many.
+Yet we are facing a hopelessness epidemic.
+Our loving Creator offers solid solutions—and real hope!

 Wisconsin dairy farmer Randy Roecker became suicidal a decade ago when the recession hit just after he had invested millions of dollars expanding the family farm. “‘You feel like you’re in this pit, and you’re climbing to try to get out of it,’ Roecker said.
 ‘We are all struggling so bad.
 My friends in the city, they have no idea what we’re going through. ...
 Every load of milk that goes out, we’re losing money’” (Drovers.com).